ethereum/solidity-website/src/posts/2024-04-02-solidity-developer-survey-2023-results.md

 **Statement 3:** The Solidity team understands my needs as a developer.

-About 68% as a majority either agree or somewhat agree with the above statement.
+About 68% either agree or somewhat agree with the above statement.
 23.2% do not know how they feel about this, whereas about 8.8% of the audience generally disagrees.

 **Statement 4:** The options for how to contribute ideas or feedback to Solidity are clear to me.